-Why should a biologist know about physics and chemistry?
-Or physicists and chemists about biology?
-Just ask some of our faculty who are using x-ray synchrotron radiation science to study proteins, their molecular structures, and the drugs that interact with them.
+The fields of study among the natural sciences are becoming increasingly intertwined.
+It's why a biologist should know about physics and chemistry, and a physicist and a chemist should know about biology.
+Just ask some of our faculty who are using x-ray synchrotron radiation science at the Advanced Proton Source at Argonne National Laboratory to study proteins, their molecular structures, and the drugs that interact with them.
 This research may lead to the development of more successful, potent drugs.

 Molecular Biochemistry and Biophysics (MBB) is an interdisciplinary major, combining biology, chemistry, and physics with innovative experimental techniques.